Zoom program: Catching up with emerging rail photographers

 Following Heather’s presentation, she’ll be joined by writer-photographer Elrond Lawrence, the Center’s Acquisitions & Marketing Coordinator and a lifelong Stein devotee, for final thoughts and an audience Q&A.

 Heather Sonntag joined the Center in 2020 as an associate archivist.
 She holds a doctorate in cultural history with a focus on 19th-century photography albums and a master’s of library and information studies from UW-Madison.
 She has interned with the Library of Congress and worked as an assistant archivist of visual materials at the Wisconsin Historical Society.
-The Richard Steinheimer and Shirley Burman Steinheimer Collection is Heather’s second to process for the Center; the Ronald C. Hill Collection was her first.
+The Richard Steinheimer and Shirley Burman Steinheimer Collection is Heather’s second to process for the Center, following the Ronald C. Hill Collection was her first.

 Steinheimer’s snowy pre-dawn image of a westbound SP freight passing a spreader at Truckee, Calif., in March 1985.
 Steinheimer-Burman-AM-065.